trackIT-Systems/tsOS-vhf/Readme.md

 ### Targets

 As of September 2024, two versions of tsOS-vhf exist, build for `armhf` and `arm64`.
-The reasoning behind that is, that some camera software requires 32-bit libraries, which in turn are required by BatRack.
+The reasoning behind that is, that some camera software requires 32-bit libraries, which in turn have been required by BatRack.

 `tsOS-vhf.Pifile` is using arm64 as their primary target.
 However there exist `-armhf` versions which create their 32-bit counterparts.